 The Rhodesian Ridgeback has his own will and he will challenge your role as the Alpha leader of the family.

-In order to let him know that you are the boss here, you need to train him firmly and you need to be consistent.
+To let him know that you are the boss here, you need to train him firmly and you need to be consistent.

 Once he recognizes you as the leader, he will happily follow your lead and do his best to protect your family and your home.